-In my current WIP, I had the need to discover something of the jewelry trade during the Regency Era.
+In Elizabeth Bennet Excellent Adventure, I had the need to discover something of the jewelry trade during the Regency Era.
 Rundle & Bridge were considered jewelers for the ton after 1805.
 Remember that if one had money, the Regency was an era of custom-made jewelry.
 So while some might browse a few pieces made up, it’s more likely that person would view some drawings and the stones and have something made to order.
 Even heirloom sets were often reworked and remade to suit fashion.

 Philip Rundell headed up a silver manufacturing company.
 Jewelry of every type (watches, rings, necklaces, custom-made items) filled his shop at number 32 on Ludgate Hill.
 Rundell was an apprentice to a jeweler in Bath before arriving in London in the mid 1700s.
 He worked for many years at Theed and Pickett, Jewelers and Goldsmiths.
 Eventually, he made partner with the group and later (1785) purchased the shop, which was to bear his name.